Blazikener/Sathyabama-ChatBot/README.md

 Lead Collection

-The chatbot is designed to indirectly collect user information (name, registration number, phone, email, department, year) during the conversation.
+The chatbot is designed to collect user information (name, registration number, phone, email, department, year) during the conversation.
 This information is saved in data/collected_leads.json.

 To view the collected leads during a conversation, type admin when prompted for input.